NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Additional insights

 \subsection{Phase diagrams}

-In~\cref{subsec:hessian-spectrum} we mentioned that the lowest eigenvalues $\mu$ of approximated Hessian matrices evaluated during the training of ResNet20 model were negative.
-Furthermore, our theoretical analysis of NAG-GS in the convex case include some conditions on the optimizer parameters $\alpha$, $\gamma$, and $\mu$.
-In particular it is required that $\mu > 0$ and $\gamma \ge \mu$.
+In~\cref{subsec:hessian-spectrum} we mentioned that the lowest eigenvalues $\mu$ of approximated Hessian matrices evaluated during the training of the ResNet-20 model were negative.
+Furthermore, our theoretical analysis of NAG-GS in the convex case includes some conditions on the optimizer parameters $\alpha$, $\gamma$, and $\mu$.
+In particular, it is required that $\mu > 0$ and $\gamma \ge \mu$.
 In order to bring some insights about these remarks in the non-convex setting and inspired by \cite{velikanov2022view}, we experimentally study the convergence regions of NAG-GS and sketch out the phase diagrams of convergence for different projection planes, see~\cref{fig:contour-gamma-mu}.

-We consider the same setup as in~\cref{par:resnet20} and use hyperoptimization library \textsc{Optuna}~\cite{akiba2019optuna}.
-Our preliminary experiments on RoBERTa (see~\cref{subsec:details-roberta-glue}) shows that $\alpha$ should be of magnitude $10^{-1}$.
-With the estimate of Hessian spectrum of ResNet20 we define the following search space
+We consider the same setup as in Section 3.4 in the main text, a paragraph about the ResNet-20 model, and use hyper-optimization library \textsc{Optuna}~\cite{akiba2019optuna}.
+Our preliminary experiments on RoBERTa show that $\alpha$ should be of magnitude $10^{-1}$.
+With the estimate of the Hessian spectrum of ResNet-20, we define the following search space

-We sample a fixed number of triples and train ResNet20 model on CIFAR-10.
-Objective function is a top-1 classification error.
+We sample a fixed number of triples and train the ResNet-20 model on CIFAR-10.
+The objective function is a top-1 classification error.

 We report that there is a convergence almost everywhere within the projected search space onto $\alpha$-$\gamma$ plane~(see \cref{fig:contour-gamma-mu}).
 The analysis of projections onto $\alpha$-$\mu$ and $\gamma$-$\mu$ planes brings different conclusions: there are regions of convergence for negative $\mu$ for some $\alpha < \alpha_{th}$ and $\gamma > \gamma_{th}$.
-Also, as it was mentioned in, there is a subdomain of negative $\mu$ comparable to a domain of positive $\mu$ in a sense of the target metrics.
-Moreover, the majority of sampled points are located in the vicinity of the band $\lambda_{min} < \mu < \lambda_{max}$.
+Also, there is a subdomain of negative $\mu$ comparable to a domain of positive $\mu$ in the sense of the target metrics.
+Moreover, the majority of sampled points are located in the vicinity of the band $\lambda_{\min} < \mu < \lambda_{\max}$.